 The skin expert-recommended allowance for exfoliating is once a week, but you can shoot for a few times if you're using an exfoliating cleanser.
 Dr. Zeichner is a proponent of Dove Exfoliating Body Wash ($6) and Aveeno 60-Second In-Shower Facial ($7).
 And remember: Before applying, drench your body with H2O to ensure your skin is ready to be polished anew.

 Ready for softer skin from head-to-toe?
-Here's how one editor dry brushed her way to smoothness, and how to buy a hyaluronic acid that will keep your skin quenched.
+Here's how one editor dry brushed her way to smoothness, how to buy a hyaluronic acid that will keep your skin quenched, and how to pick a gentle exfoliator for sensitive skin.

 Loading More Posts...